thealongsider/Data-Analytics-Projects/README.md

 # Data Analytics Projects
-These are data analysis projects that I've worked on, mostly through Python, utilizing visualization and various statistical analysis techniques to pull insights from data sets.
-Projects are ordered by most recent.
+These are data analysis projects that I've worked on using Python, SQL and excel, utilizing visualization and various statistical analysis techniques to pull insights from data sets.
+Projects are ordered by most recently added.

 To view my Kaggle profile, you can use this link: https://www.kaggle.com/thealongsider

 To view my work with Tableau, you can use this url: public.tableau.com/profile/brandon.massaro/

 -----
+Root Cause Analysis for Springboard Case Study -- Performed a root cause analysis (RCA) on manufacturing and sales data to identify the source of sudden rate of returns increase.
+I completed this project as a part of Springboard's Business Analytics course with the results approved by a mentor.

+Funnel Analysis for Springboard Case Study -- Created a Funnel Analysis to identify growth opportunities for online retailer.
+I completed this project as a part of Springboard's Business Analytics course with the results approved by a mentor.

 Predicting Credit Card Approvals Using Logistic Regression -- Used Logistic Regression to create a model that predicts credit card removal.
 Utilized Grid Search to tune the model for better performance.
 I completed this project provided by DataCamp.

 K Nearest Neighbors For Anonymized Data Set -- Created a K Nearest Neighbors classifier to predict target variable of an anonymized data set.
 I completed this project as part of an online data science course.